pachyderm/pachyderm/examples/group/README.md

 ## Intro

-- Our first examples will walk you through a simple use of group applied to the files in a single repository.
+- Our first examples will walk you through the use of a group input applied to the files in a single repository.
-- Our second example will showcase a more complex group setting where information is grouped accross 3 repositories.
+- Our second example will showcase a more complex group setting where information is grouped across three repositories.

-At the end of this page, you will understand how a group input aggregates the input data of a pipeline and what their resulting datums look like.
+At the end of this page, you will understand how a group input aggregates the data and what their resulting datums look like.

 You configure a group in the [pipeline specification](https://docs.pachyderm.com/latest/reference/pipeline_spec/) file by adding a `group` input around the one or many pfs repositories you want to aggregate together.
-At each input repo level included in your group, you then need to specify a `group_by` that will define the captured group (from your glob pattern) to consider to group your files.
+At each input repo level included in your group, you need to specify a `group_by` that will define the captured group (from your glob pattern) to consider grouping your files.

 >![pach_logo](./img/pach_logo.svg) Remember, in Pachyderm, the group operates at the file-path level, **not** the content of the files themselves.
 Therefore, the structure of your directories and file naming conventions are key elements when implementing your use cases in Pachyderm.